Azure-Samples/azure-search-sample-data/README.md

 This sample data set consists of 5 JSON documents containing structured JSON, used for evaluating or testing JSON blob indexing.
 Each file consists of hotel information, an address complex field, and a rooms complex collection.
 The blob indexer can detect and match this JSON structure through equivalent fields in a search index.

+### Hotels-sql

+This is a SQL script that creates a database, a table, and inserts 12 rows of partial hotel information.

 ## HotelReviews

 This folder contains two files: